 Ultimate responsibility for monitoring the plan and evaluating its effectiveness lies with the Davison County Emergency Management Director.
-The director will work with the support of the Davison County Local Emergency Planning Committee (LEPC), which meets quarterly and includes representation from each jurisdiction participating in this plan.
+The director works with the support of the Davison County Local Emergency Planning Committee (LEPC), which meets quarterly and includes representation from each jurisdiction participating in this plan.

-The LEPC will review the plan annually.
+The LEPC has been reviewing the current plan annually, and will continue to do so with this plan once it has been adopted.
 Major points of discussion will include whether the risk assessment remains valid because of new development or other factors that may impact vulnerability to hazards, whether the mitigation goals and objectives identified in the plan remain sound, and whether progress is being made on implementing the mitigation actions identified in the plan.
 An opportunity also will be provided to add additional mitigation actions to the plan as needed.
 If any new projects are identified, the South Dakota Office of Emergency Management will be notified so that the project will be eligible for hazard mitigation assistance in the next funding cycle.